wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 ### Password Strength Indicator

 Choosing a weak passphrase in applications with high-security demands can be potentially dangerous.
-You can use our [Wultra Passphrase Meter](https://github.com/wultra/passphrase-meter) library to estimate strenght of the passphrase and warn the user when he tries to use such passphrase in your application.
+You can use our [Wultra Passphrase Meter](https://github.com/wultra/passphrase-meter) library to estimate the strength of the passphrase and warn the user when he tries to use such a passphrase in your application.

 ### Debug Build Detection